Stuja/stuja-bot/README.md

 ## Contributing

-We are very happy that you encourage us to collaborate, please read our [`CONTRIBUTING.md`](doc/CONTRIBUTING.md) guide before 😊
+We would be really happy if you decide to contribute.
+Please read our [`CONTRIBUTING.md`](doc/CONTRIBUTING.md) guide before 😊